guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 ###Your next steps

-If you're interested in mixing your options:
+If you’re interested in mixing your options:

 - look at all options to see which ones are right for you
-- shop around - you don't have to buy a product from your current provider
+- shop around - you don’t have to buy a product from your current provider
 - [get financial advice](/shop-around#getting-financial-advice) before making a decision